pytoolz/toolz/doc/source/control.rst

 Control Flow
 ============

-Programming is hard when we need to think simultaneously about several concepts.
-Good programming involves breaking down big problems into smaller problems and building up small solutions into big solutions so that simultaneous thought is restricted to only a few elements at a time.
+Programming is hard when we think simultaneously about several concepts.
+Good programming breaks down big problems into small problems and builds up small solutions into big solutions.
+By this practice the need for simultaneous thought is restricted to only a few elements at a time.

 All modern languages provide mechanisms to build data into data structures and to build functions out of other functions.
 The third element of programming, besides data and functions is control flow.
+Control flow is the third element of programming, after data and functions.
 Building complex control flow out of simple control flow presents deeper challenges.

 What?